KeYProject/key-docs/docs/user/quicktour/index.md

 formula occurring in the root sequent of the proof.
 A method contract for a method $m$ of a class $C$ consists in general of a

-precondition $pre$

-:   describing the method-specific[^6] conditions which a caller of the
-    method has to fulfill before calling the method in order to be guaranteed that the
+* **precondition $pre$** describing the method-specific[^6] conditions which a caller of the method has to fulfill before calling the method in order to be guaranteed that the

-postcondition $post$

-:   holds after executing the method and that the
+* **postcondition $post$** holds after executing the method and that the

-assignable/modifies clause $mod$

-:   is respected.
-This means that at most the locations described by
-    $mod$ are modified in the final state.
+* **assignable/modifies clause $mod$** is respected.
+This means that at most the locations described by $mod$ are modified in the final state.
 In addition, we have a

-termination marker

-:   indicating if termination of the method is required.
-Termination
-    required (total correctness) has the termination marker `diamond`, i.e. the method must terminate when the called in a state where the precondition is fulfilled.
+* **termination marker** indicating if termination of the method is required.
+Termination required (total correctness) has the termination marker `diamond`, i.e. the method must terminate when the called in a state where the precondition is fulfilled.
 The marker `box` does not require termination (partial correctness), i.e., the contract must only be fulfilled if the method terminates.

 In addition, each object $O$ has a possibly empty set of invariants
 $inv_{O}$ assigned to them.